energy profile heading

 Energy changes during the formation of 1 mole of oxygen molecules from 2 moles of oxygen atoms.

-Bond formation is exothermic, it releases heat energy to the surroundings.
+Well bond breaking is an endothermic process that requires energy but bond formation is exothermic, it releases heat energy to the surroundings.
 It is simply the opposite of bond breaking in terms of energy change.
-If a chemical bond has a bond energy of 100 kJ/mol then it needs 100 kJ/mol to break the bonds and 100 kJ/mol will be released if you form these bonds.
+If a chemical bond has a bond energy of 100 kJ/mol then it needs 100 kJ/mol to break the covalent bonds and 100 kJ/mol of heat energy will be released if you form these same covalent bonds.

 hydrogen(g) + oxygen(g) hydrogen oxide(l)